Good afternoon.

 Radial solar awnings and off-grid power objects for rigs, transporters, and quiet field work.

-1 project
+1 entry

 Canned Laughter